ProjetPP/Documentation/data-model.md

 This document tries to use the same denominations as the [RDF](http://www.w3.org/RDF/) specifications.

 ## Data model
-The PPP queries/questions are trees with as leaf *values* and as node *operators*.
+The PPP queries/questions are trees, where leafs are *values* and nodes are *operators*.

 ### *values*
-There are some kind of values:
+We describe here the diferent kind of possible *valuses.

 #### *resource*
 A *resource* represents something in the universe.
 It may be a person denoted by its name, a date...
 Its notation just a string like `Douglas Adams`, `true` or `2014`.